Certificate of acceptance

 When you submit your application for a certificate of acceptance, you will be required to pay a lodgement fee.
 When your certificate of acceptance application has been processed and site inspections have been completed, you will receive another invoice to cover the costs incurred for the processing, inspection and administration of your application, plus any fees, charges or levies that would have been payable had a building consent been obtained before the building work was carried out.

-See the Building Unit Fees and Charges for more information.
+See the Building Unit Fees and Charges (229KB PDF) for more information.

 Processing a certificate of acceptance